hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git add . | Add all files from working directory to staging index git status | List all new or modified files to be committed git commit -m "message" | Add files from staging index to repository committed by the "message" git log | Show committed files git log --oneline | List one commit per line and it shows the first 7 characters of the hash value and the commit message. git diff | View difference between staging index and working directory
+git add . | Add all files from working directory to staging index git status | List all new or modified files to be committed git commit -m "message" | Add files from staging index to repository committed by the "message" git commit --amend -m "new_message" | Change the commit message by using the amend flag git log | Show committed files git log --oneline | List one commit per line and it shows the first 7 characters of the hash value and the commit message. git diff | View difference between staging index and working directory